dkulinov/ZooDB/README.md

 First of all make sure you have Node installed on your computer.
 You can get it from here https://nodejs.org/en/download/ then you can try doing node -v in the terminal to see if it installed correctly

-Now get the files from github using git clone or download cd into the ZooDB folder
+Now get the files from github using git clone or download.

+cd into the ZooDB folder

 In the folder you will see the package.json file which contains all the dependencies needed to make the project run.
 Currently there is mysql,express and body-parser which are for the server.